EnsarOzturk/CocktailApp/README.md

 # 🍸 CocktailApp (using MVC, MVVM)

+ ---

 This application is a cocktail app developed using the Swift programming language.
-Users can list drinks in different categories with different cards, filter drinks by categories, search by drink names, and access drink recipes
+Users can list drinks in different categories with different cards, filter drinks by categories, search by drink names, and access drink recipes.
+They can also choose their lucky drink using the random cocktail screen.

 ## 🔎 Preview